Team-Space-kbu/haram-mileage/README.md

 Let the script invoke the function a few times and then press `CRTL+C` to exit.

+# Request
+To make a request using Postman

+    {
+        "type": "search",   //student or search
+        "data": "00002481"  //cardNumber
+    }

+AWS API gateway is created based on settings.
+If the request is not made in an abbreviated form, an error will occur.

 # Cleanup
 To delete the application, run `4-cleanup.sh`.